 Arts and Crafts

 Arts and crafts are another great choice for seniors with dementia.
 The benefit of this is that it’s a completely safe activity that does involve potential problems with trips and falls.
-You will also be able to think of numerous different options and discover the right choice for your loved one or the person under your care.
+You will also be able to think of numerous different options.
+Try to discover the right choice for your loved one or the person under your care.

 Even tasks related to the organization can be beneficial to those suffering from dementia.
 It’s a great choice because it can help remind them of where items belong.
 This can aid them in staying familiar with their environment and not becoming confused.
 It’s also true to say that many people with dementia find organizational tasks like this very relaxing.
 So, it can help diminish stress too.